TosbackCgusBridge-Bot/CGUs-versions/Paypal/Privacy Policy.md

 Get paid on your website or app, in your store or on-the-go, and by email or phone

-Accept cards, PayPal, Apple Pay, PayPal Credit and much more
+Accept cards, PayPal, Apple Pay, PayPal Credit and much more.

 Borrow for your business with affordable business loans.
 Learn more

-Get live support and seller protection
+Get live support and seller protection.

 Get Started Gift money with ease.